CharlieApell/whack-a-mole/README.md

 - I confirmed that all of the content is readable and easy to understand.

-- I confirmed that the webpage are easy to read and accesible by running it through lighthouse in devtools
+- I confirmed that the webpage are easy to read and accessible by running it through lighthouse in devtools
 ![lighthouse](assets/images/lighthouse.png)

 ## Bugs

 ### Solved Bugs
-- I had some trouble with when i deployed my project to Github Pages, nothing worked and it was because i had used absolute file paths.
+- I had some trouble when I deployed my project to Github Pages, nothing worked and it was because I had used absolute file paths.
 - I had some trouble with the media queries.
-- I wasn't happy with the Lighthouse result so i converted the background image from png to Webp to get a higher score in performance.
+- I wasn't happy with the Lighthouse result so I converted the background image from png to Webp to get a higher score in performance.

 ### Unfixed Bugs
 - No reports of bugs.